Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Monday.md

 -   **External Key** -- Priority is a dropdown in *monday*, so please match the Priority names with the Spira priorities.
 Please make sure to type the exact name you see in *monday*.
 Also, make sure to use a single option dropdown menu for this option in *monday*, as Spira does not support having multiple Incident Priority.

 -   **Primary** -- You must have exactly one primary key for each *monday* priority.
 This is what status the plug-in should set the incident in SpiraPlan to when the priority in *monday* changes.
 This is only used if there are more options in SpiraPlan than *monday*.

-### Configuring the Task Priority Mapping

-Click the "Priority" button within the "Task" section to map the task priorities together.
-Use the same logic as described in the `Incident Priority Mapping` section.

 ### Configuring the Incident Type Mapping